LiquidHive/app-privacy-policy/holy-scriptures-privacy.md

 ## Third-Party Services

-The App does not integrate with any third-party services that collect data.
-The only external links are:
+The App integrates with the following third-party services:

+- **Google AdMob**: Used to serve advertisements.
+AdMob may collect device identifiers, usage data, and approximate location to provide personalized ads.
+For more information, see [Google's Privacy Policy](https://policies.google.com/privacy).

+The App also includes the following user-initiated external links:

 - **PayPal donation link**: Opens in the device's browser when you choose to support the developer.
 - **Email feedback link**: Opens the device's default email client when you choose to send feedback.

-These are purely user-initiated actions and no data is sent automatically.
+These links are purely user-initiated actions and no data is sent automatically.

 ## Children's Privacy